ba-batten/PortfolioSite/README.md

+# I am no longer using this as my portfolio

 # PortfolioSite
 Developed a personal portfolio page using HTML, CSS, the Bootstrap framework, JavaScript, and the Knockout JS framework.
 The page is fully responsive and works on mobile, tablet, and desktop browsers.